lyndon025/playtested/src/content/article/legacy/2023-02-25-a-cinematic-dark-fantasy-tactical-rpg-experience--full-review---redemption-reapers.md

 Redemption Reapers is a dark fantasy Tactical / Strategy RPG game with heavy narrative elements and a challenging turn-based tactics gameplay.

 ## Pros

-## +Intriguing story, characters, and premise
+- Intriguing story, characters, and premise

-## +Lots of CGI and cinematics to tell the story
+- Lots of CGI and cinematics to tell the story

-## +Deep and rewarding tactical combat elements
+- Deep and rewarding tactical combat elements

 ## Cons

--Awful voice acting and audio mixing
+- Awful voice acting and audio mixing

--Graphics are bad to average quality
+- Graphics are bad to average quality

--Steep price for what it offers ($50)
+- Steep price for what it offers ($50)

 Redemption Reapers contains melodramatic and bleak narrative tones, gruesome violence, and a fitting soundtrack that is surprisingly captivating and helps to create a cohesive atmosphere.
 The characters and graphics look inspired by Final Fantasy with anime-looking characters and armors, set in a medieval fantasy era.
 The frequent CGI cutscenes, dialogues, and narration all contribute to making this game a story driven cinematic experience.

 The story is about a world suddenly invaded by orc/goblin-like creatures called the Mort and it's up to our band, Sarah and the disreputable extremely outnumbered Ashen Hawk Brigade to wage guerilla warfare against the forces of Mort.
 Your party is composed of five playable characters, skilled warriors each with their own contradicting personalities and backstories.
 All of which come into play into this intriguing family dynamic.

-Presentation
+## Presentation

 Voice acting is inconsistent, the lip syncing and facial animations are horrendous, and emotionless.
 The audio mixing is too out of place with most dialogues sounding like they were recorded in a personal room using an amateur microphone.